oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/run-tests/run-tests.md

 ## 1. Download Model Training and Inferencing Datasets

-Download the training and testing (/inference) data files in CSV formats.
-A sample training data set in Parquet format is also included for interested users, although this workshop will use CSV only.
+Download the training and testing (/inference) data files.
+A sample training data set in Parquet format is also included for interested users, although this workshop will use data files provided in CSV format only.

 [TestData.csv](./files/TestData.csv) | [TrainData.csv](./files/TrainData.csv) | [TrainData.parquet](./files/TrainData.parquet)